Dictyostelium discoideum: Use as a model organism

 The use of cAMP as a chemotactic agent is not established in any other organism.
 In developmental biology, this is one of the comprehensible examples of chemotaxis, which is important for an understanding of human inflammation, arthritis, asthma, lymphocyte trafficking, and axon guidance.
 Phagocytosis is used in immune surveillance and antigen presentation, while cell-type determination, cell sorting, and pattern formation are basic features of embryogenesis that may be studied with these organisms.

 Note, however, that cAMP oscillations may not be necessary for the collective cell migration at multicellular stages.
 A study has found that cAMP-mediated signaling changes from propagating waves to a steady state at a multicellular stage of D. discoideum.

 Thermotaxis is movement along a gradient of temperature.
 The slugs have been shown to migrate along extremely shallow gradients of only 0.05 °C/cm, but the direction chosen is complicated; it seems to be away from a temperature about 2 °C below the temperature to which they had been acclimated.
 This complicated behavior has been analyzed by computer modeling of the behavior and the periodic pattern of temperature changes in soil caused by daily changes in air temperature.
 The conclusion is that the behavior moves slugs a few centimeters below the soil surface up to the surface.
 This is an amazingly sophisticated behavior by a primitive organism with no apparent sense of gravity.

 Apoptosis (programmed cell death) is a normal part of species development.
 Apoptosis is necessary for the proper spacing and sculpting of complex organs.
 Around 20% of cells in D. discoideum altruistically sacrifice themselves in the formation of the mature fruiting body.
-During the pseudoplasmodium (slug or grex) stage of its lifecycle, the organism has formed three main types of cells: prestalk, prespore, and anterior-like cells.
+During the pseudoplasmodium (slug or grex) stage of its life cycle, the organism has formed three main types of cells: prestalk, prespore, and anterior-like cells.
 During culmination, the prestalk cells secrete a cellulose coat and extend as a tube through the grex.
 As they differentiate, they form vacuoles and enlarge, lifting up the prespore cells.
 The stalk cells undergo apoptosis and die as the prespore cells are lifted high above the substrate.
 The prespore cells then become spore cells, each one becoming a new myxamoeba upon dispersal.
 This is an example of how apoptosis is used in the formation of a reproductive organ, the mature fruiting body.

 A recent major contribution from Dictyostelium research has come from new techniques allowing the activity of individual genes to be visualised in living cells.
 This has shown that transcription occurs in "bursts" or "pulses" (transcriptional bursting) rather than following simple probabilistic or continuous behaviour.
 Bursting transcription now appears to be conserved between bacteria and humans.
 Another remarkable feature of the organism is that it has sets of DNA repair enzymes found in human cells, which are lacking from many other popular metazoan model systems.
 Defects in DNA repair lead to devastating human cancers, so the ability to study human repair proteins in a simple tractable model will prove invaluable.